garrandall/popular-music-data/tracks/cry-to-me-loleatta-holloway.md

 No matter how harder things got to be
 You can cry to me (cry to me)
 Oh yes you can cry, oh oh oh oh oh
-Oh baby, oh baby how i'm gonna miss you ...
+Oh baby, oh baby how I'm gonna miss you
 Cause we've been together for so long
 But I know it's gonna be hard to live without you
 But I want you to know that